betomassoni/mancala-game/README.md

 npm start
 ````

+Then the application will run on the default port 4200: http://localhost:4200/

 ## How to run end-2-end tests with Cucumber
 With the application running, execute the command below:
 ````